Cheltenham Festival 2020 Betting

 The 2020 Cheltenham Festival will take place between Tuesday 10 March and Friday 13 March at Cheltenham Racecourse.
 The Prestbury Park extravaganza is seen as the biggest and best event on the horse racing flat calendar and brings in a bumper audience every year.

 2020 will be no different with more spectators, money spent on betting and cash given out in prizes than ever before.
-All major online bookmakers will be offering both ante-post and race betting odds on each contest.
+All major betting sites will be offering both ante-post and race betting odds on each contest.
 A select few also give members the chance to ramp up their enjoyment with a punt on a special market.
 These will include jockey specials, winning favourites and distances.

-You should also keep your eyes peeled for promotions and deals as there will be no shortage of these either.
-Some of the offers made to sports bettors will include free bets, welcome bonuses, cash back and price boosts.
+You should also keep your eyes peeled for free bets and deals as there will be no shortage of these either.
+Some of the offers made to sports bettors will include welcome bonuses, cash back and price boosts.
 Be sure to get your share and land the most for your money.
 Whether you watch it on TV or live stream, there’s a lot of action coming up.

 Deposit and then place a bet of at least £10, you will receive Free Bets worth £10.
 This bonus only implies for customers from Norway, Ireland, the UK, Finland, Canada, and Germany.
 You have 14 days to use the Free Bets.
 Do not deposit with Neteller, Skrill, Skrill 1-tap or Paysafe because you won’t be able to take advantage of the bonus.
 To receive the Free Bet token, make sure to place a bet that has odds of at least 2.00.More Less